This module provides a small localization layer for xeokit components.

 xeokit Localization Service

-Locale-aware message lookup and translation utilities.
+Message lookup and translation utilities.

-"NavCube.front") and resolved based on the currently active locale.Features
+"NavCube.front"and resolved against the active locale.Features

 Usage